rafimhdy/rafimhdy/README.md

 ## 💻 Computer and Network Engineering Graduate

 Network technician by training.
-Alumni of SMKN 13 Bandung (Computer Networking) and currently studying English at Politeknik Negeri Bandung.
+Alumni of Vocational High School 13 Bandung (Computer and Network Engineering) and currently studying English at Politeknik Negeri Bandung.

 ```
 "Code is poetry written in logic"